Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 This runs the simulation with all link canals set to “off,” and the software will calculate water discharge changes for 10 points (Hooghly mouth, Farakka Barrage on the Ganga, Hardinge Bridge on the Ganga, Bahadurabad gauging station on the Brahmaputra, the Ganga/Brahmaputra/Meghna mouth at the Bay of Bengal, the Mahanadi mouth, the Godavari mouth, the Krishna mouth, the Penna mouth, and the Kaveri mouth).
 If everything is set up correctly, you should see a list of rivers printing to the console.
 When the simulation is done, a new file should appear in the folder: “results.txt.”
 This file should give expected annual and monthly changes in water discharge for the points specified.
 All of these values should be “0” on your initial run, because all link canals are set to “off.”

-#Explore the results in the database
+#5.
+Explore the results in the database

 Neo4J is a graph database program with its own query language, Cypher.
 The Cypher commands in this document are only meant get you started exploring the connected graph database of India’s rivers and the NRLP link canals.
 For a complete tutorial of Cypher, see Neo4J’s materials on their website.